api3dao/airnode/packages/airnode-examples/README.md

 The following instructions will guide you step by step with the RRP flow.
-Please note, that some steps may be skipped depending on how you want to run the example - e.g. you don't need to start a hardhat network locally when you intend to run the example with Rinkeby.
+Please note, that some steps may be skipped depending on how you want to run the example - e.g. you don't need to start a hardhat network locally when you intend to run the example with a public network.

 ### 1. Choose an example

 The first step is to choose an integration and network.

-If you intend to run an integration on Rinkeby, you will also need a funded account to deploy necessary contracts and trigger an Airnode request.
-For hardhat network you can use the account derived by hardhat default mnemonic which is already funded.
+If you intend to run an integration on a public network, you will also need a funded account to deploy the necessary contracts and trigger an Airnode request.
+For a hardhat network you can use the account derived by hardhat's default mnemonic which is already funded.

 Run the following script to interactively choose your integration: